The House That Johnny Built

 System regent Jim Schwertner announced that upon completion of the project he wanted the venue to be officially renamed as “Kyle Field: The House That Johnny Built.”

-The excitement Manziel and his Aggie teammates generated during the school’s first year of SEC play no doubt played a significant role in generating the private-sector financial support needed to dramatically change the superstructure of Kyle Field.
+The excitement Manziel and his Aggie teammates generated during the school’s first year of SEC play no doubt played a significant role in generating the private-sector financial support needed to significantly change the superstructure of Kyle Field.

-But, which “Johnny” was most responsible for the dramatic upgrade?
+But which “Johnny” was most responsible for the dramatic upgrade?

-After two unsuccessful runs for Texas lieutenant governor, Sharp retired from politics and entered the private sector where, he said upon becoming chancellor, “I made enough money so that I don’t have to have this job.
+After two unsuccessful runs for Texas lieutenant governor, Sharp retired from politics and entered the private sector where, he said upon becoming chancellor, “I made enough money so that I don’t have to have this job.”

-That same idea had paid dividends at other System schools, but cutting the flagship financial outlay for such things as food, maintenance and landscaping services was a risky and, initially, a publicly-unpopular endeavor.
+That same idea had paid dividends at other System schools, but cutting the flagship financial outlay for such things as food, maintenance, and landscaping services was a risky and, initially, a publicly unpopular endeavor.